zyn99xjtu/APTM/APTM.md

 Annotation format:

 ```
-这里是item例子
+[{
+"image": "gene_crop/c_g_a_0/0.jpg",
+"caption": "a young boy wearing a black hoodie leaning against a wall with his hands on his hips and his hands on his hips wearing jeans and a baseball cap",
+ "image_id": "c_g_a_0_0"},
+...
+{"image": "gene_crop/c_g_a_0/20217.jpg",
+"caption": "a woman in a white top and black pants posing for a picture in front of a brick wall with a pink carpet in front of her", "image_id": "c_g_a_0_20217"}
+]
 ```

 ## Models and Weights

-The checkpoints have been released at [Baidu Yun](link1) and [Google Drive](link2) (model结构介绍和实验结果,不需要就不加了,需要我去加)
+The checkpoints have been released at [Baidu Yun](link1) and [Google Drive](link2)

 ## Usage

 ### Install Requirements

-we use 4 RTX3090 24G GPU for training and evaluation.（要改）
+we use 4 A100 80G GPU for training and evaluation.

 Create conda environment.